qmk/qmk_firmware/docs/feature_mouse_keys.md

 |`KC_MS_ACCEL1`  |`KC_ACL1`|Set mouse acceleration to 1(medium)|
 |`KC_MS_ACCEL2`  |`KC_ACL2`|Set mouse acceleration to 2(fast)  |

-The mouse acceleration keys will have no effect when the auto-acceleration behavior is used.

 ## Configuring the Behavior of Mousekeys with auto-accelerated movement